 Shelf Help Program: Connecting Kids and Books in Under-resourced Schools

 At the Boston Book Festival, we’re serious about reading and how books can change lives.
-We also know that access to books—especially those that connect culturally, socially, and emotionally with all young readers—is not always available, especially to kids in disadvantaged neighborhoods.
+We also know that access to books—especially those that connect culturally, socially, and emotionally with young readers—is not always available, especially to kids in disadvantaged neighborhoods.
 The reality is that many area schools lack the resources to update and expand their collections to meet kids’ interests and to reflect their diverse student bodies.
-And many shelves are simply left empty.
+Many shelves are simply left empty.

 We aim to change that.

 In 2017, BBF launched its Shelf Help partnership program, a community-driven, kid-focused initiative aimed to expand a love of reading in children and young adults.
 To this end, the BBF, in collaboration with Wondermore, a local nonprofit dedicated to inspiring young readers, developed a competitive annual grant program for two Boston-area school libraries to receive:

 - brand-new, high-quality, and culturally relevant books to fill school libraries in an effort to draw in more readers, to increase the number of books in schools that often have little or no funding for new collections, and to ensure that books are meeting the needs and interests of the students in that particular school

 - a memorable school visit by a celebrated children’s or YA author or illustrator curated by Wondermore’s experienced team seasoned in school visits

 This defines the Boston Book Festival’s overarching mission in that it provides: